postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 ### Opening and viewing an API

-In the sidebar, click the API you want to open in a tab.
+In the sidebar, click the API you want to open.
 If there are multiple versions of the API, Postman opens the most recently created.

 [![open and view api](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Open-and-View1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Open-and-View1.png)

-Using the above interface, you can navigate and view various entities of the API like mocks, monitors, documentation, and so on.
+Using the above interface, you can navigate and view various entities related to the API like mocks, monitors, documentation, and so on.

 ### Renaming an API